lore95/DataFusion/ReadMe.txt

 We welcome contributions!
 Please feel free to submit a pull request or raise an issue to discuss improvements or report bugs.

+INSTALLATION AND EXECUTION
+In order to to run the program go to src/DataFusionExe folder and install the packages on the requirements.txt After which launch DataFusion.py from command line.

 The project communication channel: https://app.clickup.com/9012214187/v/b/s/90121097948